Osteophyte/Bone Spur Treatment in Tampa

-Osteophytes or bone spurs are an indicator of disc degeneration which could be the cause of your pain, numbness, tingling or weakness in your back and limbs
+Osteophytes or bone spurs are an indicator of disc degeneration which could be the cause of your pain, numbness, tingling, or weakness in your back and limbs.

 Osteophytes Formation

-Osteophytes are easily visible through imaging such as a MRI or x-ray.
-Patients who suffer from bone spurs generally feel pain in the neck or lower back, radiating pain in the nearest limb to the affected vertebrae, numbness, tingling, weakness and pain in arms and legs.
-Most patients complain about pain and stiffness in the mornings and evening or during excess movement such as walking for long periods of time.
+Osteophytes are easily visible through imaging such as an MRI or x-ray.
+Patients who suffer from bone spurs generally feel pain in the neck or lower back, radiating pain in the nearest limb to the affected vertebrae, numbness, tingling, weakness, and pain in arms and legs.

-Patients who suffer from osteophytes are first prescribed non surgical treatments.
-These treatments include medication, rest, physical therapy or injections.
+Patients who suffer from osteophytes are first prescribed nonsurgical treatments.
+These treatments include medication, rest, physical therapy, or injections.
 For patients who do not respond to these, surgery such as a laminectomy can be a successful solution.
-Surgery for bone spurs has a high success rate and can be performed as a minimally invasive outpatient procedure with quick recovery time and less risks than traditional surgery.

 -